 - 7. Sigils – sigils are intention-infused symbols that are used to communicate to your unconscious mind – they can be used to increase the synchronicity in your life.

-So you’ve had an increase in synchronicity lately.
-You might be wondering what it means and how you can correctly interpret it.
+Perhaps you’ve had an increase in synchronicity lately.
+You might be wondering “what does it mean and how can I correctly interpret it?”

 By learning how to correctly interpret the signs and omens that appear in your life, you’ll be able to know when you’re on the right path, when you’re making the wisest choices, and when you’re living aligned with your deepest needs and values.